It’s Global

 The Andalusian working group on Global Citizenship Education met in Sevilla

 In 2024, the first meeting of the working group on Education for Sustainable Development was held in Seville.
-Organized by the Andalusian partner CAONGD, The meeting was attended by representatives of organizations such as EDUCO, Justicia Alimentaria, and Proclade Bética, and researcher Luisa López.
+Organized by the Andalusian partner CAONGD, it was attended by representatives of organizations such as EDUCO, Justicia Alimentaria, and Proclade Bética, and researcher Luisa López.

 On December 10, a conference marking 20 years of global education development in Poland took place.
 This unique event brought together a diverse group of practitioners of both formal and non-formal education, representatives of government institutions, and allies committed to advancing this educational perspective.